MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/wpf-winforms.md

 using Microsoft.AppCenter.Crashes;
 ```

-Then in the same file:

-* On WPF, add the following code in the `OnStartup` method.
+Then in the same file, add the following code in the `OnStartup` method:
-* On WinForms, add the following code in the `Main` method, before the `Application.Run` statement.

 ```csharp
 AppCenter.Start("{Your App Secret}", typeof(Analytics), typeof(Crashes));